Abdisalan/abdisalan.com/content/posts/2020-08-19---SQL-Practice-Question.md

 );
 ```

 Note that there is a one to many relationship between the owners and dogs table.
-There is one owner id tied to each dog and enforced by a foreign key contraint.
+There is one owner id tied to each dog and enforced by a foreign key contraint i.e. you can only use owner ids that actually exist in the owners table.

 ## The Question

 Now, that the tables are setup, we can get to the real question.

-_Give me the latest dog each owner adopted along with the name of the owner._
+_Write an SQL query that gives the latest dog each owner adopted along with the name of the owner._

 Pretty simple right?

-Here's an example table to help you out.
+Here's some example data to help you out.

 ```sql
 owners